hudson-and-thames/mlfinlab/docs/source/implementations/portfolio_optimisation.rst

 3. Finally, the weights are assigned to each cluster in a recursive manner.
 At each node, the weights are broken down into the sub-cluster until all the individual assets are assigned a unique weight.

-Although, it is a simple algorithm, HRP has been found to be a very stable algorithm as compared to its older counterparts.
+Although, it is a simple algorithm, HRP has been found to be very stable as compared to its older counterparts.
 This is because, HRP does not involve taking inverse of the covariance matrix matrix which makes it robust to small changes in the covariances of the asset returns.
 For a detailed explanation of how HRP works, we have written an excellent `blog post <https://hudsonthames.org/an-introduction-to-the-hierarchical-risk-parity-algorithm/>`_ about it.